 Field-hunting tip

-Look in syenite pegmatites country — that is the host setting where vlasovite typically forms.
+Look in syenite pegmatites country, the host setting where vlasovite typically forms.
 If you start seeing eudialyte, microcline, aegirine in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.